-We accounted for the sale of our oncology business in the first quarter of 2021 in accordance with ASC 205, Discontinued Operations and Accounting Standards Update, or ASU, No. 2014-08, Reporting of Discontinued Operations and Disclosures of Disposals of Components of an Entity.
+We accounted for the sale of our oncology business in accordance with ASC 205, Discontinued Operations and Accounting Standards Update, or ASU, No. 2014-08, Reporting of Discontinued Operations and Disclosures of Disposals of Components of an Entity.
 We followed the held-for-sale criteria as defined in ASC 360, Property, Plant and Equipment, and ASC 205.
 ASC 205 requires that a component of an entity that has been disposed of or is classified as held for sale and has operations and cash flows that can be clearly distinguished from the rest of the entity be reported as assets held for sale and discontinued operations.
 In the period a component of an entity has been disposed of or classified as held for sale, the results of operations for the periods presented are reclassified into separate line items in the consolidated statements of operations.
 Assets and liabilities are also reclassified into separate line items on the related consolidated balance sheets for the periods presented.
 The statements of cash flows for the periods presented are also reclassified to reflect the results of discontinued operations as separate line items.
 ASU 2014-08 requires that only a disposal of a component of an entity, or a group of components of an entity, that represents a strategic shift that has, or will have, a major effect on the reporting entity's operations and financial results be reported in the financial statements as discontinued operations.
-ASU 2014-08 also provides guidance on the financial statement presentations and disclosures of discontinued operations.

-Due to the sale of our oncology business during the first quarter of 2021, in accordance with ASC 205, we have classified the results of the oncology business as discontinued operations in our consolidated statements of operations and cash flows for all periods presented, and refer to Note 15, Discontinued Operations.
+Due to the sale of the oncology business during the first quarter of 2021, in accordance with ASC 205, we have classified the results of the oncology business as discontinued operations in our consolidated statements of operations and cash flows for all periods presented, and refer to Note 15, Discontinued Operations.
+All assets and liabilities associated with our oncology business were therefore classified as assets and liabilities of discontinued operations in our consolidated balance sheets for the periods presented.
 All amounts included in the notes to the consolidated financial statements relate to continuing operations unless otherwise noted.